 If your site is using WordPress, some plugins will automatically check for broken links on your site.
 One such plugin is Broken Link Checker.

-You can also use tools such as SEM Rush that will do a complete site audit and identify all the issues on your site…this tool is for more experienced users of SEO.
+You can also use tools such as SEM Rush or Ahrefs that will do a complete site audit and identify all the issues on your site…these tools are for more experienced users of SEO.

 Link to relevant content externally